Arrow icon Map icon Park Map

 Learn about the Park's flora Learn about the Park's fauna

-The start of this trail is still accessible and an excellent spot to meander along the true start of Bennett Brook.
+The start of this trail is an excellent spot to meander along the true start of Bennett Brook.
 From winter to spring, when the water is flowing and the chorus of frogs can be heard, the trail can become inundated but in summertime it is ideal for wandering in the dappled shade along the drying water course, inhaling the scent of the gum trees overhead.

 PLEASE NOTE - Our bush trails are closed when the fire danger rating is Severe and above (or when the Fire Danger Index is 50+).